 Adjust the handlebars to ensure you're comfortable while operating the tiller.
 It's also important to set the tines at the correct depth for the task at hand.
 Cultivating a new garden, for example, requires more depth than other tasks.
 If you need to turn over more ground, adjust the tines to make them wider than usual.

 Step 5: Turn on the Tiller

 Before starting the machine, wheel the front-tine tiller out to the area you're cultivating without having the blades touch the ground.
 This can help prevent your lawn from being torn up by accident.
-Start the device by pushing its button or yanking the pull cord.
-While turning on the tiller, depress the clutch on the handlebar.
 Once it's powered up, ease the spinning tines into the ground.

 Step 6: Begin Tilling

 Push the front-tine tiller forward at an even pace without moving too fast.
 If the ground is hard or rocky, the machine might jump forward.
 You can prevent this by holding the handles firmly and applying pressure downward so the tines stay in the ground.

 Step 7: Check the Ground When You're Finished